_______ __ ________ __

 -

-difficulty makes the network learn for a longer period.
+This difficulty makes the network learn for a longer period.

 -

-Tetris.
+classic Tetris.
 A significant difficulty, extends the training process.

 -

-can affect performance.
+training, which can affect performance.

 Operations

-- [Reset to Defaults]: Resets all options to their default values.
+- Reset to Defaults: Resets all options to their default values.

-- [Apply]: Applies the current settings, and starts or continues training.
+- Apply: Applies the current settings, and starts or continues training.

-- [Cancel]: Closes the options window without saving changes.
+- Cancel: Closes the options window without saving changes.

 Training Panel and Statistics